 Best time to travel May, June, July, August, September, Ocotber

 Kambala National GEO Park, A typical Danxia landform, integrating natural, Tibetan buddhism and cultural

-Lamo Dechen monastery, It was built in the Huichang year of Tang Dynasty (AD 842).
-In the Qing Dynasty, the cliff was cut into many holes, in which a buddhist hall and one statue of Buddha was built in.
-It is also known as “Vahra cliff monastery” due to most of the buildings of this monastery were built in the natual made or had made caves on the cliff.
+Lamo Dechen monastery, It was built in Huichang year of Tang Dynasty (AD 842).
+In Qing Dynasty, cliff was cut into many holes, in which a buddhist hall and one statue of Buddha was built in.
+It is also known as “Vahra cliff monastery” due to most of buildings of this monastery were built in natual made or had made caves on cliff.
 It is unique because of its unique mountain shape and strange landform.
-The monastery now still has twenty-eight ancient natural and hand – built halls, and the cultural relics in the collection include 1,136 various Buddha statues, sculptures, scroll paintings, murals, gold and silver handwritten secrets from the Northern Wei Dynasty.
+The monastery now still has twenty-eight ancient natural and hand – built halls, and cultural relics of collection include 1,136 various Buddha statues, sculptures, scroll paintings, murals, gold and silver handwritten secrets from Northern Wei Dynasty.

 Angla Qianhu Manor, Angla Qianhu means Angla Thousand-Family; Angla Qianhu Manor was built in 1947 AD and was originally a residence of Angla Thousand-family living in Jianzha county.
-According to historical records, Angla Qianhu was the descendant of the 41st king of the Tubo kingdom, Ralpacan.
-In order to guard the border and collect taxes, in 492 AD, the Minister of the Tubo kingdom arrrived and began to Live in this area, then became the leader of Jianzha county.
+According to historical records, Angla Qianhu was descendant of 41st king of Tubo kingdom, Ralpacan.
+In order to guard border and collect taxes, in 492 AD, Minister of Tubo kingdom arrrived and began to Live in this area, then became leader of Jianzha county.

 Jianzha County Geography and climate

 The terrain of Jianzha County is higher in west and lower in east.
 The lowest elevation is 1960 meters, the highest elevation is 4,614 meters, and relative elevation difference is 2654 meters.